the-oak-lab/keystroke-tracker/README.md

 ## How It Works
 1.  **A Tracking Function (Header):** A script placed in the survey header that prepares Qualtrics to record keystroke data.
 2.  **A Question Listener (JS Snippet):** A short command added to individual text questions to enable tracking for that specific input box.
-3.  **JSON Logging:** Keystroke counts, paste events, and final text are automatically bundled into a single embedded data JSON field called `keystroke_log`.
+3.  **JSON Logging:** Keystrokes, keystroke counts, paste events, and final text are automatically bundled into a single embedded data JSON field called `keystroke_log`.
 4.  **R Analysis:** A script parses the JSON and identifies responses that were likely AI-generated.

 ---